 If you have a van and can remove its seats, a single small mattress may fit without too much trouble.
 A large SUV is big enough to carry almost any mattress on the roof, provided that the mattress is properly secured, while a small vehicle may be appropriate for carrying a smaller mattress on the roof.

-The following are the basic tools you should have available.
+If you plan to strap the mattress to the roof of the car, there are some basic tools you should have available.
 In fact, most of these items should be part of any move you're planning to do on your own without the help of a moving company.
-Some of these tools also show up in our list of the top 5 essential tools to help you move.
+Some of these tools also show up in our list of the top five essential tools to help you move:

 - Duct tape